 We searched north and south, visiting more than twenty boats in four months, well into the New England winter, to find the perfect boat for us.
 And here she is…

 One of the first built at the original west coast facility (hull #4).
-We know very little about her early history, having purchased her through the second owner.
-Planning a trip east into the Caribbean, the original owner had her shipped from Fullerton, California to Miami.
-Shipping was paid by the factory in exchange for her unveiling at the 1996 Miami International Boat show.
+We know very little about her early history, having purchased her from the second owner.
+Planning a maiden voyage east into the Caribbean, the original owner had her shipped from Fullerton, California to Miami.
+Shipping was paid by the factory in exchange for her unveiling at the 1996 Miami International Boat show – a first appearance.

-Fast forward a couple decades… Only one short week after returning from a summer cruise around the Maine coast, our original Fayaway was quickly under agreement for sale, and we found ourselves highly motivated to find a new place to live.
-We found her “out back” having been “left out to pasture” at a boat yard, with her recently removed, deeply tarnished and discarded shrink wrap strewn nearby.
-She was in the process of being cleaned and spruced up after having been sitting high and dry for more than 15 lonely years!
+Fast forward a couple decades… Only one short week after returning from a summer cruise around the Maine coast, our original Fayaway was quickly under agreement for sale to a new owner and we found ourselves highly motivated to find a new place to live.
+Only the second out of twenty other boats considered, we found her early-on in our search, then residing in the “left out to pasture” section of a boat yard.
+Her recently-removed, deeply-tarnished shrink wrap had been strewn nearby.
+Rigging, also nearby, had lichen growth throughout, and her high-quality Harken furlers, blocks and winches were somewhat frozen due to serious need of cleaning.
+She was in the process of being spruced up after having been sitting high and dry for more than 15 lonely years!
 Oh boy!

-Rather than me rehashing what you can easily Google to find on the internet, click this link for: a good write up of the Pacific Seacraft 40, still in production in North Carolina.
+Rather than me rehashing what you can easily Google to find on the internet, these links will summarize: